-Ceiling fans, avoiding watercourses and oiling coats — don’t let sweet itch cause you and your horse misery this summer.
+Ceiling fans, avoiding watercourses and important skincare tips — don’t let sweet itch cause you and your horse misery this summer.

 Richard Morris MRCVS, director of Fenwold Veterinary Group, an XLEquine member practice, shares the following top tips for managing this common allergic skin disease.

-3. Use a fly sheet to help avoid contact with the biting insects.
+3. Use a fly rug to help avoid contact with the biting insects.

 4. Install a ceiling fan in the stable — midges can’t fly if the wind speed is over 5mph.

 5. Apply a fly screen to the stable door.

 6. Use topical oils (such as Avon Skin So Soft) to discourage midges and black flies from landing on the skin and feeding.